pouria-bahmanyar/bit-plane_slicing_embedding_numbers/README.md

 ![bit-planes extraction](./assets/planes%20extraction.png)

-Now, what if the original image were just a meaningless image and when we would extract its bit planes, we would saw some specific images?
+Now, what if the original image were just a meaningless image and when we would extract its bit planes, we would see some specific images?

-In this project I made an algorithm to make this possible.
+In this project, I made an algorithm to make this possible.

 Here are the results of the project: